 - Do not use cross-reference to the other content

 A cover page is an element that makes the Oxford writing style guide different from other existing paper writing formats.
 Students need to write a title at the top.
 Skip a few lines to specify your project type (whether it’s a research proposal, thesis, article, critical analysis, or anything else).
 Write the date and follow it by the number of words, your name, and institution to make things easier.

-The main requirement of the Oxford style guide is that you need to give detailed references for every in-text citation in your paper, and it’s your full acknowledgment of reliable sources, their authors, and information where readers can find references texts.
+- detailed references for every in-text citation in your paper (full acknowledgment of reliable sources, their authors, and information where readers can find references texts)

 What are references and in-text citations?

 Use references to mention used sources, including a press release.
 The entire Oxford style guide is based on a supporting list of references or a bibliography and the use of footnotes or in-text citations.
 Don’t forget to provide quotations both in your bibliography and footnotes.

 Oxford style debate guide: picking the best topic